Teskedsgubben/MiroSimulint/README.md

 __Linux Users:__

-You then need to install irrlicht, run these commands in a terminal window:
+On Linux (and possibly Mac) you need to install irrlicht, run these commands in a terminal window:

     sudo apt-get install libirrlicht1.8 libirrlicht-dev libirrlicht-doc